 - Adaptations to ICER’s Process (October 2020)

 ICER is committed to ensuring its methods and processes are aligned with current information on the health care environment in the US.
-In May 2019, ICER decreased its annual budget impact threshold for prescription drug therapies from $991 million to $819 million.
-This update reflects the running five-year average annual number of FDA new drug approvals, as well as new estimates for US medical spending, spending on prescription drugs and drugs administered by providers, and the five-year average annual growth in gross domestic product (GDP).
+In August 2023, ICER updated its annual budget impact threshold for prescription drug therapies from $777 million to $735 million.
+This update reflects the running five-year average annual number of FDA new drug approvals, as well as estimates for current overall US medical spending, spending on prescription drugs and drugs administered by providers, and the five-year average annual growth in gross domestic product (GDP).
 We note that the change in GDP was negative when comparing 2020 to 2019, but instead of using a negative GDP percent change value, we again assigned a 0% change for the year 2020 to moderate the impact that the COVID pandemic has on our updated estimates.

-When clinical experts involved in the ICER review suggest that uptake of a new drug over a five-year period should be at a level that would likely exceed our potential budget impact threshold, ICER’s report will highlight potential short-term affordability and associated access challenges that should be addressed by policymakers.
+When clinical experts involved in the ICER review suggest that uptake of a new drug over a five-year period should be at a level that would likely exceed our potential budget impact threshold, ICER’s report will highlight the risk for short-term affordability and associated access challenges that should be addressed by policymakers.
 The report will also include the maximum percentage of eligible patients who would be able to receive the therapy, at multiple possible price points, without exceeding the threshold.
 However, the intent of the budget impact analysis is neither to provide a precise projection of likely market nor to provide estimates of commonly reported budget impact metrics (e.g., net cost per-member per-month).

-The budget impact threshold will continue to be calculated as double the average net budget impact that would contribute to overall health care cost growth exceeding the anticipated growth in the US economy.
+The budget impact threshold will continue to be calculated as double the average net budget impact that would contribute to overall health care cost growth exceeding current growth in the US economy.
 Updated calculations with sources for data are shown below.

 Adaptation of the ICER value framework for the assessment of treatments for ultra-rare conditions